edmodlabs/techsummer-site-master/src/docs/1.0.0/unit3/project.md

 * The Virtual Reality Starter Project is designed to be completed by individual students, not teams.
 * Similar to many computer graphics platforms, Vizor is most easily used with a mouse.
-* Vizor projects are most exciting in virtual reality!
-To use virtual reality with Vizor, you'll need one computer setup with WebVR.
+* Vizor projects are most exciting in VR!
+To use VR with Vizor, you'll need one computer set up with WebVR.

 ## Computer Graphics and VR